1992 Atlanta Braves season

 The 1992 Atlanta Braves season was the 27th in Atlanta and the 122nd overall.
 It involved the Braves finishing first in the National League West with a record of 98 wins and 64 losses, clinching their second straight division title.

 In the NLCS, the Braves defeated the Pittsburgh Pirates in seven games.
 In the World Series, Atlanta faced the Toronto Blue Jays, who were making their first appearance in the World Series.
-However, the Blue Jays won in six games, becoming the first non-U.S.-based team to win a World Series.
+The Blue Jays defeated the Braves in six games, becoming the first non-U.S.-based team to win a World Series.